 þa fylden hi mid deoules and yuele men.

-The dative ending on “deoflum” has been lost and replaced by the generalized plural “-es” (while “f” became “v,” originally spelled with the letter “u”).
+The dative ending on “deoflum” has been lost and replaced by the generalized plural “-es” (while “f” became “v,” originally spelled with the letter “u”), to become “deoules.”
 The only real difficulty now is the strange spellings; the word order is the same as in modern English:

 When the castles were made,